ivandotv/microbundle-template/README.md

 ## Motivation

 Setting up a modern Typescript or Javascript development stack is a daunting task, there are a lot of moving parts, and sometimes the whole process seems like magic.
-I've maintained my own [babel configuration, and build process]() but I was getting tiresome to maintain, so I switched to [microbundle](https://github.com/developit/microbundle).
+I've maintained my babel configuration, and build process but it was getting tiresome to maintain, so I switched to [microbundle](https://github.com/developit/microbundle).
 While microbundle handles the compilation, there are a lot of other moving parts that need to be set up to start developing with Nodejs/Typescript (CI, test, etc).

 This repository is actively maintained and as new versions of tools are being released it is updated and modified accordingly.